guillain/SoI4IoT/README.md

 System of Information For Internet of Things
 Provide web management interface to track and manage IoT activities

+We have also the hardware for that, thanks to ask ;)

 ## Featues
 * Full REST API synch with the SQL structure
 * Google Map